Cold keeps China coal prices high, power crunch stokes factory inflation

 China's National Meteorological Center on Wednesday forecast strong winds could knock the average temperature by as much as 14 degrees Celsius in large parts of the country this week.

-Beijing has taken a slew of measures to contain coal prices rises including raising domestic coal output, rationing of power at factories and assuring energy supplies will be secured for winter heating season.
-[B9N2QE019]
+Beijing has taken a slew of measures to contain coal price rises including raising domestic coal output, rationing of power at factories and assuring energy supplies will be secured for winter heating season.]

 Beijing had been trying to reduce its reliance on polluting coal power in favour of cleaner wind, solar and hydro.